The History of Pajamas from Fashion to Sleepwear

 Tracing the spread of the popularity of PJs through the years, we can see their evolution from their South Asian roots to our popular sleepwear.

 Whether you're reading this in the comfort of your bedroom or taking a mental break from back-to-back virtual meetings in your home office, we hope this brief history of pajamas has inspired you to elevate your loungewear to the most comfortable you can find.
-May we humbly suggest our own?
+May we humbly suggest our own for both men and women?